tape-testing/tape/readme.markdown

 ## test.onFinish(fn)

 The onFinish hook will get invoked when ALL `tape` tests have finished right before `tape` is about to print the test summary.

+`fn` is called with no arguments, and its return value is ignored.

 ## test.onFailure(fn)

 The onFailure hook will get invoked whenever any `tape` tests has failed.

+`fn` is called with no arguments, and its return value is ignored.

 ## t.plan(n)